 Do not smoke for at least 24 hours following surgery.
-Not only can the sucking motion loosen blood clots and delay healing, but smoking can reduce the blood supply and increase the chance of infection.
+Smoking can also reduce the blood supply and increase the chance of infection.

 The risk involved in having your wisdom teeth removed is minimal, but problems can arise.
 Suppose at any time you are experiencing prolonged bleeding, inflammation, difficulty or pain opening your jaw or any other problematic symptom.
 In that case, we’re happy to assist you, even if it’s after-hours emergency dental services you require.

 Whether you’re looking for a cosmetic or a Markham family dentist or require emergency dental service, our team is here for you.
 Simply give us a call or come by our office, and we’ll answer any questions you might have.

 Our Markham dental office remains open and we continue to do more than the recommended measures to keep you safe.